 - Developing the marketing plan (in MAP development, we call these Processes) should be one of the last steps you undertake as you complete your overall strategic marketing plan.
 This area will outline tactics to influence the required beliefs in order to accomplish the defined roles of each of your identified target groups.

-- Often tactics will influence multiple target groups and when they do, you should usually put them as one of the first items in the process to tackle them first.
+- Often tactics will influence multiple target groups and, when they do, you should usually put them as one of the first items in the process to tackle them first.

-- Priority ordering is typically the last effort undertaken when developing a strategic marketing plan, but do not skip this step.
-Listing target groups in priority order, from the group that you think will provide the most potential for your organization to succeed, to the one who will have the least amount of potential.
+- Priority ordering is typically the last effort undertaken when we develop a Marketing Action Plan, but be sure not to skip this step.
+Listing target groups in priority order, from the group that you think will play the most important role in your organization’s success, to the one who has the least amount of potential.
 Once these overall target groups have been listed in order of importance, prioritizing their corresponding roles, required beliefs and the tactics that will be undertaken to achieve success with each of these target groups is extremely important.
 Priority order will allow you to develop the most effective and often the most efficient delivery plan for your marketing efforts.

 Now gather your team and your Marketing Action Plan cheat sheet and just start.
-It doesn’t matter if you do this on paper, in excel, or use this strategic plan template that we use every time, we know you can do it.
-And if you need a pep talk or advice, we are just a phone call away at 334-244-9933 or email her at firstname.lastname@example.org.
+It doesn’t matter if you do this on paper, in excel, google docs, or use this strategic plan template that we use as our cheat sheet, we know you can do it.
+And if you need a pep talk or advice, Susan is just a phone call away at 334-244-9933 or email her at firstname.lastname@example.org.